rfc-st/humble/README.md

 :heavy_check_mark: Two types of analysis: brief and detailed, along with HTTP response headers.<br />
 :heavy_check_mark: Export of analysis to HTML5, JSON, PDF 1.4 and TXT.<br />
 :heavy_check_mark: The analysis includes dozens of references, official documentation and technical articles.<br />
-:heavy_check_mark: i10n: analysis results in English or Spanish.<br />
+:heavy_check_mark: i10n: show the analysis, messages and nearly all errors in English or Spanish.<br />
 :heavy_check_mark: Saves each analysis, showing (at the end) the improvements or deficiencies in relation to the last one.<br />
 :heavy_check_mark: Shows analysis statistics: either against a specific URL or all of them.<br />
 :heavy_check_mark: Shows fingerprint statistics: either against a specific term or the Top 20.<br />